Muhaddil/leylinecalc/README.md

 <h3>A few things to note:</h3>
 - Button animations don't work super well on mobile.
 I might get it figured out sometime but idk.<br />
-- It kind of looks terrible on Safari lol
+- It's broken as shit on Safari.
+I have no idea how to fix it ._.